East Los High: Production

 The first season of East Los High consisted of 24 episodes and was independently shot, produced, and edited before being picked up and licensed by Hulu.
-The show premiered in June 2013 and has become one of the platform's top 10 shows.
 In January 2014, Hulu announced that the series had been renewed for a second season, set to premiere in the summer of 2014.
 One week after the premiere of the new season, East Los High was renewed for its third season.
 On December 15, 2015, the series was renewed for a fourth season, marking it as Hulu's longest running original series.

-Awards

-In 2016, East Los High was awarded the “Outstanding Online Series Award” from the National Hispanic Media Coalition.
+Reception

+Audience viewership

+According to Hulu, East Los High was one of the top ten television series on the streaming service during its premiere month, attracting one million unique visitors monthly to its Hulu Latino page since 2013.

+Critical response

+Aymar Jean Christian of IndieWire described East Los High as "one of Hulu's most popular original series," writing, "East Los High stands as one of the most recent and well-produced among dozens of original dramas created by and for diverse communities, from lesbians and gay men to blacks, Latinos and Asian Americans, and released online."
+Manuel Betancourt of Remezcla called East Los High a "beloved teen drama" series.

+Kayla Cobb of Decider said, "Looking for a new high school drama to obsessively binge?
+This Hulu original is a good pick."
+Emily Ashby of Common Sense Media gave the show a grade of three out of five stars, and praised the depiction of positive messages and role models across the series, writing, "Edgy Latino teen soap raises timely issues in sensitive way."